First In First Out

 video showing joining and hosting games

-• The asset pack I built First In First Out around was the Low Poly Shooter Pack v5.0 which at the time of development did not fully support networked gameplay.
+FIFO was built around the asset pack, Low Poly Shooter Pack v5.0, which at the time of development did not fully support networked gameplay.

-• Had to implement gameplay elements such as player health, death, respawning, and damage.
+Implemented gameplay elements such as networked player health, death, respawning, and damage.

-• After getting damage working properly, you got shot > you lost health, I was not satisfied with only using a capsule collider to determine if a player got hit.
+After getting damage working properly (you get shot > you lose health) I was not satisfied with only using a capsule collider to determine if a player got hit.

 view of the player pawn’s collider boxes